lrdj/goodlookslikethis/_cases_strategy/The-British-high-streets-first-api.md

 layout: 2023/case
 title: "Currys - the British high street's first api"
 subtitle: "A strategy to grow engagement with a developer community centred around home decorating.
 The Currys api allowed hackers to load Currys stock directly into CAD-type applications"
-description: "This project, the was delivered as part of John Browett's turnaround transformation plan for the Currys business"
+description: "This project was delivered as part of John Browett's turnaround transformation plan for the Currys business"

 index_image: "/i/cases/currys/dixons_social.jpg"